wp-plugins/wordpress-bootstrap-css/readme.txt

 * Twitter Bootstrap version 1.2.0

 == Upgrade Notice ==

+= 0.4 =
+* Added the ability to include your own custom CSS file using a URL for the source.
+This custom CSS file will be linked immediately after the bootstrap CSS (if you add one).

 = 0.3 =
 * Added support for 'Bootstrap, from Twitter' Javascript libraries.
 You can now select which of the invididual JS libraries to include.